-- Body wave perm – natural, loose waves that do not require great after-care; achieved by using large, heated rollers.
+- Body wave perm – natural, loose waves that do not require great after-care; achieved by using large, heated rollers on long hair.

 - Multi-textured perm – bouncy curls with different patterns that require only minimum care through moisturizing; achieved by two different heated rods.

 - Partial perm – curly ends, maintaining the hair mostly in its original form through low-maintenance; achieved by heated tools.